 And these transformative investments must be funded by making billionaires and wealthy corporations pay what they owe.

 We must work together to insist that our federal officials continue to advance and enact policies that benefit EVERYONE in our state.

 The 99% Pennsylvania is a campaign based on four principles:

 EVERYONE DESERVES A FAMILY-SUPPORTING WAGE.

 Hardworking people should receive compensation that allows them to support their families and make ends meet.
-They should be able to work in conditions where their safety and health is protected, where they have access to paid family leave when they are sick or need to care for a family member, and where their freedom to join with their fellow workers to bargain with employers collectively is ensured and protected.
+They should be able to work in conditions where their safety and health are protected, where they have access to paid family leave when they are sick or need to care for a family member, and where their freedom to join fellow workers to bargain with employers collectively is ensured and protected.

 The 99% Pennsylvania supports efforts to raise the federal minimum to at least $15 per hour and to eliminate the so-called “tipped wage” in favor of “One Fair Wage.”